 Who has access to data?

-Your information will be shared internally, including with members of the HR and recruitment team, Payroll, your line manager, managers in the business area in which you work and IT staff if access to the data is necessary for performance of their roles.
+Your information will be shared internally, including with members of the Human Resources and Recruitment teams, Payroll, Health and Safety, your line manager, managers in the business area in which you work, Executive Support and IT staff, if access to the data is necessary for performance of their roles.

-The organisation shares your data with third parties in order to obtain pre-employment references or checks from other employers or organisations, and obtains necessary criminal records checks from the Disclosure and Barring Service.
+The Council shares your data with third parties in order to obtain pre-employment references or checks from other employers or organisations, and obtains necessary criminal records checks from the Disclosure and Barring Service.

-The organisation also shares your data with third parties that process data on its behalf, in connection with the provision of benefits, training providers and the provision of occupational health services.
+The Council also shares your data with third parties that process data on its behalf, in connection with the provision of benefits, Health and Safety matters, training providers and the provision of occupational health services.

 Your data may be transferred to countries outside the European Economic Area (EEA) for pre-employment checks where this is relevant in processing an application or offer of employment.

-The Council takes the security of your data seriously.
-The organisation has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
+The Council takes the security of your data seriously and has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.

 As a data subject, you have a number of rights.
 You can:

-- object to the processing of your data where the organisation is relying on its legitimate interests or public task as the legal basis for processing; and
+- object to the processing of your data where the Council is relying on its legitimate interests or public task as the legal basis for processing

-- If you believe that the organisation has not complied with your data protection rights, you can complain to Council’s Data Protection Officer or the Information Commissioner.
+- if you believe that the Council has not complied with your data protection rights, you can complain to Cambridge City Council’s Data Protection Officer or the Information Commissioner

 What if you do not provide personal data?

-Certain information, such as contact details, your right to work in the UK and payment details, have to be provided to enable the organisation to enter a contract of employment with you.
-If you do not provide other information, this will hinder the organisation's ability to administer the rights and obligations arising as a result of the employment relationship efficiently.
+Certain information, such as contact details, your right to live and work in the UK and payment details, have to be provided to enable the Council to enter a contract of employment with you.
+If you do not provide other information, this will hinder Cambridge City Council's ability to administer the rights and obligations arising as a result of the employment relationship efficiently.

-For further information about this Employment Privacy Notice please contact Deborah Simpson, Head of Human Resources on 01223 458101 or by email to email@example.com.
+For further information about this Employment Privacy Notice please contact Human Resources by email at firstname.lastname@example.org or telephone 01223 458119.